Saranyajayakumaran/Generel-knowledge-quiz/README.md

 #### Version Control
 - The game is created using VS code IDE and commited and pushed to gitub using git.
 - The commands used to push code to remote repository are:
-    - git add .
+    - git add .     -using to add the changes
-    - git commit -m "..."
+    - git commit -m "..."   - using to commit the changes to github
-    - git push
+    - git push  - using to push the commited chnages to github
-    - git diff
+    - git diff  - used to see the changes we made before commiting.

 #### GitHub Deployment